ModricFX/JumpScape/readme.md

     dotnet add package MonoGame.Framework.DesktopGL

 4. **Build and Run**
-- Press `F5` in Visual Studio to build and launch the game.
+- Write `dotnet run` in Visual Studio code terminal to build and launch the game.

 ## Controls
 - **Arrow Keys/WASD** – Move your character
 - **Spacebar** – Jump
-- **Esc** – Pause the game or exit fullscreen
+- **Esc** – Pause the game or exit the game

-## Graphics Settings
-The game supports dynamic graphics settings with frame rate control and fullscreen options.
-Adjust the settings in the `GraphicsSettings` section of the game.

-- **30 FPS Mode:** Energy-efficient and ideal for low-spec systems.
-- **60 FPS Mode:** Default for smooth gameplay.
-- **120 FPS Mode:** For high-performance systems.
-- **Unlimited:** No frame rate limit for maximum responsiveness.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.